 There seems to be two kinds of freelancers when it comes to the beginning to a career: those who are afraid to take on more than a single project at a time and those who jump in so deep that they are drowning in orders before they know what they are doing.
 Most commonly, it is the first type that we see.
 While freelancers have the ability to do more than one order at once, they are terrified of the risk or missing a deadline to take the chance.

 Turning in an assignment is the goal of pretty much every freelancer.
 It’s the moment where they can send their invoice, collect payment and, generally make a living.
 If you don’t reach this point regularly, you’ll likely soon find yourself looking for another career.
-That being said, the moment you turn in your assignment is […]

 Recently Carson Brackney wrote this wonderful article about getting more work from existing clients.
 The advice he gives is excellent, and I have followed most of it unconsciously for some time, but it got me thinking about what happens on the opposite end of the spectrum when we must deal with an unresponsive client.
-This […]

 I don’t think it’s enough.
 Getting work is wonderful, making it is even better.
 Writers need to put their creative thinking, experience and skills to work to create new projects.